-() Section 5(b)(iii) is hereby amended by adding the words "or (C)" in the sixth line thereof after the words "Section 2(d)(i)(4)(A) or (B)" and by adding the words "or reorganizing, reincorporating, or reconstituting into or as," in the eighth line thereof after the words "its assets to,"
+(viii) Section 5(b)(iii) is hereby amended by adding the words "or (C)" in the sixth line thereof after the words "Section 2(d)(i)(4)(A) or (B)" and by adding the words "or reorganizing, reincorporating, or reconstituting into or as," in the eighth line thereof after the words "its assets to,"

-(x){ Section 6(a) is hereby amended by adding the following after the last line thereof:

-For a Fully Paid Transaction where one party has satisfied its payment obligations under Section 2(a)(i) of this Agreement and shall have no future payment obligations, whether absolute or contingent, under such Fully Paid Transaction (the "Fully Paid Party"), the occurrence of an event described in Section 5 of this Agreement with respect to the Fully Paid Party shall not constitute an Event of Default with respect to the Fully Paid Transaction.

-The term "Fully Paid Transaction" means a cap transaction, floor transaction, collar transaction, or any other price protection transaction specified in a related Confirmation as to which a party has satisfied in full all of its payment obligations under Section 2(a)(i) of this Agreement and shall have no future payment obligations, whether absolute or contingent, under such section with respect to such Fully Paid Transaction.

-Transfers.
+(ix) Transfers.
 Section 7 of the ISDA Form is hereby amended by (1) adding in the third line thereof after the word "party" the words "which consent shall not be unreasonably withheld or delayed".